backdrop-contrib/filehash/README.txt

 store it in the files/e3/b0 directory using these tokens:
 [file:filehash-sha256-pair-1]/[file:filehash-sha256-pair-2].

-If the "disallow duplicate files" checkbox in file hash settings is checked, any duplicate uploaded files will be rejected site-wide.
+If the "disallow duplicate files" checkbox in File Hash settings is checked, any duplicate uploaded files will be rejected site-wide.
 You may also leave this setting off, and apply the dedupe validator function manually to a particular file upload form in a custom module: